phlowers/mechaphlowers/docs/user_guide/ug_parameter_15_degrees.md

-# Parameter estimation at 15°C
+# Parameter calibration

-In this page, we will explain the computation used by `param_15_deg()` method in `src/mechaphlowers/data/measures.py`.
+In this page, we will explain the computation used by `param_calibration()` method in `src/mechaphlowers/data/measures.py`.

 ## Context

-Before performing any mechanical computation, it is needed to input a sagging parameter at 15°C.
+Before performing any mechanical computation, it is needed to input a sagging parameter at a sagging temperature (usually 15°C).
-Usually, this parameter is not directly measured at 15°C, but at a random cable temperature, using the PAPOTO method for example.
+Usually, this parameter is not directly measured at the wanted sagging temperature, but at a random cable temperature, using the PAPOTO method for example.

-When estimating the sagging parameter at 15°C using measurement on the field, the usual procedure is the following:
+When estimating the sagging parameter using measurement on the field, the usual procedure is the following:
 - Estimate the parameter on the field.
 - Compute the cable temperature during the measurement using the ThermOHL package.
-- Use the `param_15_deg()` method to compute the sagging parameter at 15°C.
+- Use the `param_calibration()` method to compute the sagging parameter at the desired sagging temperature.

-The `param_15_deg()` method takes for input the parameter measured, and a cable temperature, and returns the parameter at 15°C.
+The `param_calibration()` method takes for input the parameter measured, and a cable temperature, and returns the parameter at at the desired sagging temperature.

 ## Equations

 We have the following input values:

 $p_m$ = Measured parameter (m)
 $\theta_m$ = Cable temperature during the measure (°C)
+$\theta_s$ = sagging temperature : wanted cable temperature (°C)

-Let $f(p)$ be the function that computes the parameter at temperature $\theta_m$ depending on the parameter at 15°C $p$ (which is the sagging parameter):
+Let $f(p)$ be the function that computes the parameter at temperature $\theta_m$ depending on the sagging parameter $p$:

-The goal is to find the parameter p where $f(p) = p_m$.
+The goal is to find the sagging parameter $p_s$ where $f(p_s) = p_m$.
 This is equivalent to finding the root of the following function:

 $\delta(p) = f(p) - p_m$